bitovi/academy/src/react-native/06-building-custom-components/building-custom-components.md

 ## Objective 3: Organize code with the Modlet pattern

 Our efforts to refactor have been going swimmingly; however, the `App.tsx` file is getting a bit crowded.
-It’s about time we take the time to organize our code, while doing so we'll also introduce a useful pattern to follow.
+It’s about time we take the time to organize our code, while doing so we’ll also introduce a useful pattern to follow.

 ### Modlets